phoboslab/Ejecta/README.md

 At this point there are no performace gaurantees and this project should be considered just as a proof of concept.

 ## Loading Shader files
-Shader sources can be directly loaded from Javascript strings but ot is inconvenient.
+Shader sources can be directly loaded from Javascript strings but it is inconvenient.
 Shaders can be loaded from separate files using the overloaded ejecta.require().

 Ex.